FSharpBristol/FSharpTurtleTutorial/README.md

 And the move command is issued with a value of 10
 Then the turtle draws a 10 pixel red line
 ```

-## Additional points to note

-* Worth pointing out the F# Repl for quick debugging

-## What's missing from the current example solution?

-* Doesn't demonstrate the Option type
-* Doesn't show a lot of pipe forward operator use
-* Doesn't show off type providers